matwilso/matwilso.github.io/_posts/robot-future.md

 As the base of the [Cake](https://www.gwern.net/docs/ai/2019-02-18-lecun-isscc-talk-deeplearninghardwarepastpresentandfuture.pdf#page=59), these components seem like the most important in some ways.
 At the very least they provide a context to ground and amplify the power of other system components (human supervision, RL signal).
-If you care about building general purpose robots (and useful AI systems in general), you should probably care about predictive learning.
+If you care about building general purpose robots (and useful AI systems in general), I recommend investing your time in predictive learning.

 Thanks for reading.